Chapter 4: Men of Bark

 They are still following me, I know it… I cannot let myself end up like that.

 “I will not be caged.”
-He shouts with (a) furious conviction.
+He shouts with furious conviction.

-He succumbsagainst a tree.
+He slides down against a tree.
 His body has kept him going for so long, but it can no longer match his spirit.